Skip to main content

 PARKING

-• AllPro Parking, located directly across from the library, bordered by Broadway, Washington and Ellicott streets.
+Premium Parking (previously AllPro Parking) located directly next to the library, bordered by Broadway, Washington and Ellicott streets.
 Lot entrance is on Washington Street.
 You can enter the library from Washington or Ellicott streets.
+Their rates are as follows:

-• The Adam Parking Ramp (managed by Buffalo Civic Auto Ramps) is 2 blocks south of the library along Washington Street.
-Regular rates apply on weekdays, with parking free after 5 p.m. for the first two hours.
+The Adam Parking Ramp (managed by Buffalo Civic Auto Ramps) is 2 blocks south of the library along Washington Street.
+Their rates are as follows:

 ACCESSIBLE PARKING